In the past few decades, meat has been blamed for all sorts of diseases.

 6. There Are No Proven Health Benefits to Avoiding Meat

-Despite all the propaganda, there is no actual evidence that avoiding meat leads to health benefits.
+Despite the claims, there is no strong evidence that avoiding meat leads to health benefits.

-However, these results are fully explained by the fact that vegetarians are more health conscious overall and more likely to exercise, less likely to smoke, etc.
+However, these results are largely explained by the fact that vegetarians are more health conscious overall and more likely to exercise, less likely to smoke, etc.

 It is also important to note that most vegetarian and vegan diets DO recommend that people eat unprocessed, whole foods and avoid added sugars, refined grains and trans fats.

-If vegetarian diets really have health benefits, then this is the true reason, NOT the fact that they eliminate perfectly healthy animal foods.
+If vegetarian diets really have health benefits, then this is probably a large part of the reason, not the fact that they eliminate unprocessed animal foods.